Heusler compound: Magnetic properties

-The early studies Full-Heusler compound Cu2MnAl has the following properties.
-Its magnetism varies considerably with heat treatment and composition.
+The magnetism of the early full-Heusler compound Cu2MnAl varies considerably with heat treatment and composition.
 It has a room-temperature saturation induction of around 8,000 gauss, which exceeds that of the element nickel (around 6100 gauss) but is smaller than that of iron (around 21500 gauss).
 For early studies see.
 In 1934, Bradley and Rogers showed that the room-temperature ferromagnetic phase was a fully ordered structure of the L21 Strukturbericht type.
 This has a primitive cubic lattice of copper atoms with alternate cells body-centered by manganese and aluminium.
 The lattice parameter is 5.95 Å. The molten alloy has a solidus temperature of about 910 °C. As it is cooled below this temperature, it transforms into disordered, solid, body-centered cubic beta-phase.
 Below 750 °C, a B2 ordered lattice forms with a primitive cubic copper lattice, which is body-centered by a disordered manganese-aluminium sublattice.
 Cooling below 610 °C causes further ordering of the manganese and aluminium sub-lattice to the L21 form.
 In non-stoichiometric alloys, the temperatures of ordering decrease, and the range of anealing temperatures, where the alloy does not form microprecipitates, becomes smaller than for the stoichiometric material.

 Oxley found a value of 357 °C for the Curie temperature, below which the compound becomes ferromagnetic.
 Neutron diffraction and other techniques have shown that a magnetic moment of around 3.7 Bohr magnetons resides almost solely on the manganese atoms.
 As these atoms are 4.2 Å apart, the exchange interaction, which aligns the spins, is likely indirect and is mediated through conduction electrons or the aluminium and copper atoms.